Currently reading: The best hybrid SUVs – PHEVs and regular hybrids rated

 Best for: Space

-The Hyundai Santa Fe’s substantial update in 2024 cemented its position as one of the go-to hybrid SUVs available in the UK today.
-It offers standout looks (love them or hate them), a huge amount of space, seven seats and a genuinely plush interior.
+The Santa Fe offers standout looks (love them or hate them), a huge amount of space, seven seats and a genuinely plush interior.

-The engine range opens with a 1.6-litre hybrid, which uses a turbocharged petrol engine supported by an electric motor.
+The range opens with a 1.6-litre hybrid powertrain, which uses a turbocharged petrol engine supported by an electric motor.
 Total power stands at 212bhp and 270lb ft, and it’s nice to drive, with all-electric power available in town.

-Hyundai’s seven-seater also comes with a plug-in hybrid, which uses the same 1.6-litre turbocharged engine but a 13.8kWh battery and a 96bhp electric motor.
+Hyundai’s seven-seater also offers a PHEV powertrain, which uses the same 1.6-litre turbocharged engine but with a 13.8kWh battery and a 96bhp electric motor.
 With 249bhp, it does a great job of shifting the heavy Santa Fe with a welcome degree of quietness and refinement.

 Its 0-62mph sprint takes just 9.3sec, which is competitive, although it is slightly let down by its 33-mile electric-only range, which is behind much of the competition.